Planning Timeline

 - Ideally you should narrow down your college choices to between 6 and 8.
 However, every individual is different and this may not apply in your situation.

-- A Financial Aid Information Session is held at either La Salle or The Mount in late September.
+- A Paying for College Information Session is held at either La Salle or The Mount in late September.
 Check the calendar for this year's date.

 - Take time to write thoughtful and original essays for the college applications.
 Essays are a critical part of the application.
-Ask an English teacher to review the content and to proof read what you have written.
+Ask Mr. O'Toole, our College Essay Advisor, to review the content and to proof read what you have written.

 October